mwouts/flocon/README.en.md

 Snowflake of degree 120: 5300541194335152988749892502228755547482451690626856874364818603877859328 sides, 36.81931252900848 cm2
 ```

-Mathematicians say that the area _converge_, and they even know how to calculate the value of the limit, equal to `2a²√3/5=36.819312529008464...`, cf. the article on [Koch's Snowflake](https://en.wikipedia.org/wiki/Koch_snowflake) at Wikipedia.
+Mathematicians say that the area _converge_, and they even know how to calculate the value of the limit, equal to `2a²√3/5=36.819312529008464...`, cf. the article on [Koch Snowflake](https://en.wikipedia.org/wiki/Koch_snowflake) at Wikipedia.

 The Koch snowflake is therefore an example of a shape with a finite area, and an infinite perimeter!